OMIDUFMG2019/R-HFCM-/README.md

 ## Objectives and contributions
 1) The code implements R-HFCM as a reservoir computing framework for the first time, integrating FTS, FCM, and ESN.
 2) This results in a hybrid fuzzy time series forecasting model that achieves time-effective learning through the ESN approach.
+3) R-HFCM is cheaper and faster than conventional FCM-based forecasting method focusing on both aspects: 1) designing a new frame, and 2) speeding up the training phase.
-3) The proposed method is cheaper, less complex, and more parsimonious compared to deep learning approaches.
+4) The proposed method is cheaper, less complex, and more parsimonious compared to deep learning approaches.

 ## References
 Orang, O., de Lima e Silva, P. C., Silva, R., & Guimarães, F. G. (2022).
 Randomized high order fuzzy cognitive maps as reservoir computing models: A first introduction and applications.
 Neurocomputing, 512, 153-177, DOI:10.1016/j.neucom.2022.09.030